 About Papago Park

 Papago Park is a 1,500 acre greenspace less than 10 minutes from the Phoenix Sky Harbor International Airport.
 The park is located in the cities of Phoenix and Tempe and has activities for all ages and fitness levels.
-Papago Park is a great place to check out after a long flight or to spend an entire day.
+Papago Park is a great place to visit in Phoenix and is an awesome stop to check out after a long flight or to spend an entire day.
 The park offers free activities from hiking trails and picnic pavilions to paid activities such as the Phoenix Zoo or Desert Botanical Gardens.

 When you make purchases through the links in my post, I may earn commissions at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 As always, I only provide links to products and services I recommend.
 Read my full disclosure here.